rstudio/rstudio-conf-2022-program/python/running-shiny-without-server.md

 talk_id: 22232
 talk_slug: running-shiny-without-server
 talk_type: regular
+talk_tags: [python, shiny, tool]
 session_slug: python
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Running Shiny without a server
+talk_title: "Running Shiny without a server"
 # A short version of the title, suitable for small displays
 talk_title_short: Running Shiny without a server
 # A link to your talk's materials, when ready